 The European project EIT Health is one of the world’s largest initiatives (Public Private Partnership) in health and focusses on the EU development of this industry.
 More than 140 parties from the fields of pharma and medicinal technology as well as scientific institutes and universities lend their expertise to this network.

 An essential tool of this network is the platform startups4.eu, which facilitates the mutual exchange between founders and investors and makes it easy to set up a first encounter.

 Investor circle and international BIO.NRW Business Angel Congress

-As part of the BIO.NRW Business Angel Network, both founders and young companies have access to strictly confidential investor circles (BIO.NRW Business Angel Circle) three of four times a year.
+As part of the BIO.NRW Business Angel Network, both founders and young companies have access to strictly confidential investor circles (BIO.NRW Business Angel Circle) five to six times a year.
 This is a presentation platform that offers the chance to pitch ideas to a hand-picked selection of investors (private, development banks, VC, corporate venture) and to find funding.
-To date, more than 100 start-ups, founders, as well as SMEs used the opportunity to present their business models in a professional and confidential setting and subsequently discuss them.
+To date, more than 200 start-ups, founders, as well as SMEs used the opportunity to present their business models in a professional and confidential setting and subsequently discuss them.

-Besides the Business Angel Circle Meetings, BIO.NRW – by now also as a part of the EIT Health Investors Network – organizes the international Business Angel Congress each year in March.
+Besides the Business Angel Circle Meetings, BIO.NRW organizes the international Business Angel Congress each year in March.
 This congress focusses on investors and companies and offers a platform for sharing ideas and discussing current developments in the world of European life science finance.
 Young biotech companies are coached together with experienced business developers, and alternative financing models discussed.
 You can find more information about this Business Angel Congress here.